The Alsace France Christmas Market Guide

 One thing to note, if you are driving to Eguisheim, the parking is much more challenging than in the larger cities of Strasbourg or Colmar, so either try to arrive early, or just come with a pocket full of patience and wait out your spot!

-The dates for the Eguisheim Christmas Market are from November 24 to December 23, 2023 and from December 27 to December 30, 2023.
+The dates for the Eguisheim Christmas Market are from 29 November to 30 December 2024.

 Eguisheim France Christmas Market (Alsace)